cb-scott/invertABH/README.md

-# invertABH
+# Stay or Go
 Repository for modeling coral bleaching from symbionts' perspective.
-Included here are all scripts used to simulate results and create figures for the paper [cite at publication here].
+Included here are all scripts used to simulate results and create figures for the paper "Should I Stay or Should I Go?
+Coral bleaching from the symbionts' perspective".
 Some post-processing of figures was completed using PowerPoint (e.g., legend placement), but core results can be replicated.